Vineflower/vineflower-site/source/socials.rst

 |
 1. No hate speech, bigotry, NSFW content, spam, or otherwise unwanted content.
 2. Keep on topic if there is on-topic discussion, and don't import drama from other communities.
+3. Keep discussions polite and respectful, and avoid meaningless arguments.

 |
 |